privly/privly-flask/README.md

 The seed command (run with `python manage.py seed_db`) will create several users for you in development, including: `admin@priv.ly`, `demonstration@priv.ly`, `development@priv.ly`.
 All these accounts have the same password, `password`.

-**User Account States**
-User accounts could be in one of several states:

-1. **Signed up for an invitation:** When a user submits their email to the invitation form, they do not automatically get an active account.
-You can invite the user via the administrative interface, or a user who has invitation credits can invite the user at a later date.
-1. **Invited:** A user who has been invited by an administrator or a user with invitation credits has been "invited."
-They need to verify their email address before they may begin creating content.
-1. **Can Post:** The user can create content on the server.
-This is usually the state after the user has verified their email address and has paid whatever toll they need to support hosting expenses.
-1. **Can't Post:** In order to create new content on the server, a user must have posting permission.
-You will only generally use this option if the user is abusing the content server or not contributing enough to hosting costs.
-There is no option for locking a user account completely, because they should maintain access to content they have already created.

-**Retrieving User Account Activation Tokens**
-You can retrieve emails when you are running a development server by examining the web server's log.

 ## Testing/Submitting Bugs ##

 If you have discovered a bug, only [open a public issue](https://github.com/privly/privly-flask/issues/new) on GitHub if it could not possibly be a security related bug.
 If the bug affects the security of the system, please report it privately at [privly.org](http://www.privly.org/content/bug-report).
 If it is an urgent issue, please email privly@privly.org.
 We will then fix the bug and follow a process of responsible disclosure.